MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/user-guide.md

 ---
-title: User guide for Dynamics 365 Product Visualize
+title: User guide for Dynamics 365 Product Visualize iOS app
 description: Guide for opening and signing in to the Dynamics 365 Product Visualize app, placing and manipulating 3D models, adding notes, adding your own 3D models, and exploring sample 3D models
 author: sbmjais
 ms.author: shjais